Building a new home in the Town of Crossfield involves several steps, from planning and permits to inspections and final approval.

 3. Apply for a Building Permit

-A Building Permit is required before you begin construction of your newhome.
+After obtaining a Development Permit, a Building Permit is required, before you begin construction of your new home.

-A permit ensures your project meets the Alberta Building Code and focuses on:
+A Building Permit ensures your project meets the Alberta Building Code, including but not limited to:

 - structural safety